daviddalpiaz/r4sl/07-knn-reg.md

 ```

 ```
-## [1] 8.268603
+## [1] 7.540342
 ```

-Here we see that scaling makes little-to-no difference.
-The unscaled data performs slightly better, but probably not enough to truly make a difference.
+Here we see that scaling makes a pretty big difference.

 Can you improve this model?
 Can you find a better $k$?
 Can you find a better model by only using some of the predictors?